gary-archer/oauth.websample2/README.md

 * The SPA uses the [oidc-client-ts](https://github.com/authts/oidc-client-ts) library to implement OpenID Connect.
 * The API uses the [jose](https://github.com/panva/jose) library to validate JWT access tokens.
 * AWS Cognito is the default authorization server for the SPA and API.

+## Limitations

+- The updated SPA does not handle tokens in line with 2021 security recommendations.
+- The SPA also demonstrates some usability problems with iframe-based silent token renewal.
+- The [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) solves these problems but requires a more complex flow.